dailydotdev/daily/README.md

 ## 🎨 Setting Up Daily Apps

-Now, let's quickly setup Daily chrome extension to elaborate how you can setup each Daily application.
+Now, let's quickly setup daily.dev chrome extension to elaborate how you can setup each daily.dev application.

 ### → STEP #1